 Despite a generally positive interest, we weren't sure how many customers would actually pay for such a product.
 So we prepared a mockup presentation, which our founder used to demonstrate as a new system "in the works."
 The initial response itself was enough for our Technical Lead, Shashank, put together a stock version for further live demonstrations.
 And it was worth it because we funnelled the input and reactions it received back into the product's development.

-A screenshot of the MVP, functioning with live data
+A screenshot of the MVP, functioning with live data.

 From early on, it was clear to us that there would be packets of data that were only relevant at a particular instance of time.
-This meant, I needed to build a repeatable method to invoke relevant packets when appropriate.
+This meant, that I needed to build a repeatable method to invoke relevant packets when appropriate.
 This led me to design 'info panels', that slide in when the user interacts with the system.

 The shape and structure (tabs) were chosen to work well on both desktop and mobile layouts.
 There would be no more than three tabs at a time, and extra content was scrollable.